gastromatic/calendar-date/README.md

 new CalendarDateRange(end, start)
 ```

-You can also parse a CalendarDateRange from an String representation with the format `YYYY-MM-DD/YYYY-MM-DD`:
+You can also parse a CalendarDateRange from a String representation with the format `YYYY-MM-DD/YYYY-MM-DD`:
 ```typescript
 CalendarDateRange.parse('2020-01-01/2020-12-31');
 ```